 Specifically, this piece of legislation requires that all motorcycles:

 The seat part just makes common sense but it’s the footrest clause that may limit the ability of some young children to ride.
-If they cannot reach the footrests, it is illegal for a child to ride on the back of the motorcycle even if they’re an adolescent or teenager.
+If they cannot reach the footrests, it is illegal (or at least unlawful) for that child to ride on the back of the motorcycle even if they’re an adolescent or teenager.
 This law makes measurement the primary determining factor if a child can ride a motorcycle, not age.
 This restriction is similar to height and weight requirements that are built into California’s car seat laws.

 Additionally, California Vehicle Code’s §27360 requires that all children under the age of eight ride in a “passenger restraint system meeting applicable federal motor safety standards” any time they’re a passenger in any sort of motor vehicle (including motorcycles).
-These types of approved restraint systems may include a child's car seat, booster, seat, or some other age/size appropriate device.
+Indeed, this law does not exempt two-wheeled motorized vehicles from the use of restraint systems.

 Because these restraint systems cannot legally (or safely) be installed on a motorcycle, letting any child under the age of eight years ride on a motorcycle is effectively illegal though no law specifically bans the act.

-So, your child is over eight, large enough to reach the foot rests on your bike, and ready to ride on the back of your motorcycle for the first time.
+So, your child is over eight, large enough to reach the footrests on your bike, and ready to ride on the back of your motorcycle for the first time.
 So far you’re doing everything properly, lawfully, and safely.
 Is there anything more you should be doing?
 Indeed, studies have shown that helmet use can save lives, decrease the severity of injury, and effectively minimize the financial impact of a motorcycle accident in California.

 Additionally, these helmets must meet minimum safety standards set forth in California Vehicle Code §27802.
 These include: